Vandivier/afterecon/content/2020-07-04-how-long-should-it-take-to-find-a-job-after-learning-to-program.md

 ---
-title: "How long should it take to find a job after learning to program?"
+title: How long should it take to find a job after learning to program?
 date: 2020-07-04
 author: John Vandivier
 status: publish